0xRace/multiplayergame/memory-bank/implementation-plan.md

 - Test: Introduce artificial latency and confirm other player snakes move smoothly without jumping.

 **Step 25: Reconciliation**
-- When a client’s predicted state deviates from a server snapshot, smoothly correct the local state.
+- When a client's predicted state deviates from a server snapshot, smoothly correct the local state.
 - Test: Force a predicted-versus-authoritative discrepancy and confirm the client snaps to the correct location without jarring visuals.

 **Step 26: Heartbeat & Reconnection**